HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="median-lighthouse-accessibility-score.png",
-  caption="Median Lighthouse accessibility score", description="Bar chart represents median Lighthouse accessibility score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1270511864&format=interactive", sheets_gid="745310638",
+  caption="Median Lighthouse accessibility score", description="Bar chart represents median Lighthouse accessibility score.
+Next.js is 85, Nuxt.js is 82, Gatsby is 89, Hugo is 85 and Jekyll is 89.",
-  sql_file="median_lighthouse_score.sql"
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1270511864&format=interactive",
+  sheets_gid="745310638",
+  sql_file="median_lighthouse_score.sql",
+  width=600,
+  height=559
 ) }}

-{# TODO - this figure description should be described more #}

 There are limits to what can be checked in an automated accessibility check, but this is still a positive sign.
 Read the [Accessibility](./accessibility) chapter for more on this subject.